zsiki/ls/doc/source/usersguide.rst

 #.
 Click on the Single Point Calculations icon to open the *Single Point Calculation* dialog
 #.
 Select the *Radial Survey* from the *Calculation* group.
 #.
 Select the Station id from the *Station (1)* list.
 The list contains only points with orientation angle.
 You can calculate several polar points from the same station at a time.
 #.
 The *Target Points* list is filled automatically with the points observed from the selected station.
-The points with bold font have coordinates.
+The points in bold face have coordinates.
 #.
 Add one or more points to the *Used Points* list, which you would like to calculate coordinates for.
 If you would like to change the *Used Points* list, use the *Remove* button.
 #.
 Click on the *Calculate* button.
 #.
 Result of calculation is displayed automatically in result widget and sent to the log file.